kestra-io/docs/content/docs/15.how-to-guides/inputs-enum.md

 ---
-title: How To Validate inputs with Enum Data Type in Kestra
+title: How To Validate Inputs with Enum Data Type in Kestra
 icon: /docs/icons/tutorial.svg
 ---

 Input validation with the Enum data type

-## What are inputs
+## What are Inputs

 Inputs allow you to dynamically pass data to your execution at runtime.
 For a detailed overview of inputs, see the [Inputs](../06.workflow-components/06.inputs.md) documentation page.